microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties of a collection of [activityStatistics](../resources/activitystatistics.md) objects.
+Retrieve the properties of an [activityStatistics](../resources/activitystatistics.md) object for a user.

 ## Permissions